Anxiety And ADHD: Connections Plus Comorbidity Between The Disorders

 What is ADHD?

-Attention deficit hyperactivity disorder (ADHD), formerly called attention deficit disorder, is considered by many to be a disorder of the brain.
-According to the Acad Child Adolesc Psychiatry, the primary symptoms are hyperactivity, impulsivity, and inattention.
+Attention-deficit/hyperactivity disorder (ADHD), formerly called attention deficit disorder, is considered a disorder of the developing brain.
+Primary ADHD symptoms relate to hyperactivity, impulsivity, and inattention.
 It can be diagnosed early, such as during childhood—however, some people are not diagnosed until they are adults.
+In addition, approximately 25% to 50% of those diagnosed with ADHD experience a comorbid anxiety disorder.

-A child or adult will have a difficult time with self-control and act without considering long-term consequences.
-You may seek immediate rewards and struggle with delayed gratification, which is resisting immediate pleasure in the hopes of a future reward.
+A child or adult may have a difficult time with self-control, and may act without considering long-term consequences that they should be able to consider at their stage in development.
+They may seek immediate rewards and struggle with delayed gratification (resisting immediate pleasure in the hopes of a future reward).
 A person with ADHD may interrupt and frequently answer questions before they are asked.
-They may also make important decisions without much forethought and thinking of all possible outcomes.
+They may also make important decisions without much forethought.

-Keep in mind that there are several physical and mental health disorders that can cause these symptoms, including depression, anxiety, panic attacks, panic disorder, sleep disorders, and neurological disorders.
-People with other mental health conditions may also be dealing with undiagnosed ADHD.
-A qualified clinician should be consulted for diagnosis.
+Keep in mind that there are several physical and mental health disorders that can cause these symptoms, including depression, generalized anxiety, panic disorder, sleep disorders, and neurological disorders.
+People with other mental or physical health conditions may also be dealing with undiagnosed ADHD.
+A qualified clinician should be consulted for diagnosis of ADHD and comorbid disorders.

-Like many other disorders, research scientists are unsure about the exact cause of ADHD and coexisting anxiety.
-However, studies have shown that genetics and environmental factors can increase a person’s risk of developing this neurodevelopmental disorder.
+Like many other disorders, research scientists are unsure about the exact cause of ADHD or anxiety, though some evidence suggests that genetics and environmental factors can increase a person’s risk of developing ADHD.

-People who have someone in the family with ADHD are highly likely to also develop it.
-A genome-wide association study looked at the different genes that may be involved in the development of ADHD and found that 12 major areas or loci were associated.
-The genes that researchers found have abnormalities that may cause decreased brain volume and affect nerve development.
-Another major genetic connection involves the system that controls dopamine, a vital neurotransmitter that controls cognition, motivation, mood, attention, and learning.
+People who have someone in the family with ADHD are more likely to develop it themselves.
+A genome-wide association study looked at the different genes that may be involved in the development of ADHD and found that 12 major areas or loci were associated with ADHD.
+These genes can express abnormalities that may cause decreased brain volume and affect nerve development.
+Another major genetic connection is dysfunction in the system that controls dopamine, a vital neurotransmitter that affects cognition, motivation, mood, attention, and learning.

 • Inappropriate nutrition for brain development